 In normal Ext4 file system creation, default settings are used.
 These work well for default workloads.
-But if your server shows a non-average performance pattern, you may benefit
+But if your server shows a non-average performance pattern, you may benefit from tuning the performance of the Ext4 file system.
+In this article, see how to push Ext4 to the max.

 Survey your system